 There's even a little controversy surrounding this claim, with BT finding itself in warm water with the Advertising Standards Agency (ASA) for precisely this claim.

 Yes.
-It's incredibly easy to upgrade from BT Superfast 1 to BT Superfast 2.
+It's incredibly easy to upgrade from BT Superfast Essential or Superfast Fibre.
 You can do it online or over the phone as soon as you're up and running with your services.
 Just remember that your download speed gains are likely to be small, so think carefully before upgrading.

-If you need broadband that's a lot quicker and you're still within the first 14 days of your new contract, you can switch to Virgin Media and get speeds up to six times faster than BT Superfast Fibre 1.
+If you need broadband that's a lot quicker and you're still within the first 14 days of your new contract, you can switch to Virgin Media and get speeds up to six times faster than BT Superfast Fibre.